mars-project/mars/docs/source/installation/ray.rst

     import ray
     ray.init(address="ray://<head_node_host>:10001")

-Creating Mars on Ray runtime in the Ray cluster and do the computing:
+Creating a Mars on Ray runtime in the Ray cluster and do the computing:

 .. code-block:: python